The Most Beautiful Wedding Hairstyles

 6.The Retro Look

 To maximize on a retro look in a wedding hairstyle, you need long tresses of hair that can be thick, fine or anything in between these.
-This style utilizes the half up and half down styling trend.
+The Retro look hairstyle gives you the half up and half down styling trend.

 A portion of the hair is swept back and up so that it follows the cheekbones and shape of the face.
 The remaining hair is left to hang down beneath the updo portion.
 For a truly retro look, use a wide headband to adorn your hair.